Face fat can be baffling.

 Some people are always going to have a leaner face than others at any given body fat percentage.

-That said, that doesn’t mean you can’t lose face fat.
-You absolutely can…
+That said, that doesn’t mean you can’t lose face fat fast.
+You absolutely can.

 Are you ready for the big secret?

-The one weird trick for losing face fat and dumping the double chin?
+The one weird trick for losing face fat fast, dumping your double chin, and chiseling your cheeks?

 That is, reduce the percentage of your total body weight that’s fat, or the amount of fat stored in your entire body.